There's a lot of fuss about this mysterious 3DS. We want to shed some light on this since it is key to understanding how the service works.

 What cards can be accepted through 3D Secure?

-As 3D Secure is controlled by VISA and MasterCard, the following cards can be used: VISA, VISA Delta, MasterCard, MasterCard Debit, International Maestro, UK Maestro, and VISA Electron.
+As 3D Secure is controlled by VISA and MasterCard, the following cards can be used: VISA, VISA Delta, MasterCard, MasterCard Debit, and VISA Electron.

 How can I learn if my card is already registered in the 3D Secure service?